KMA66/Playtesters.API/README.md

 API_KEY=your-admin-key
 ```

-Only the endpoint `/api/testers/validate-access` is publicly accessible by game clients.
+Only the endpoint `/api/testers/validate-access` is publicly accessible for validating tester access, and `/api/testers/{accessKey}/playtime` is publicly accessible for reporting accumulated playtime.

 ## 🎮Unity Integration

-The public `/api/testers/validate-access` endpoint can be called directly from your Unity project to validate tester access before allowing gameplay or enabling private build features.
+- The `/api/testers/validate-access` endpoint should be called before allowing gameplay or enabling private build features to ensure the tester has valid access.

+- The `/api/testers/{accessKey}/playtime` endpoint can be called anytime during or after gameplay to report accumulated playtime for the tester.
 ### Unity Login Flow Demo

 Below is a quick demonstration of how you can integrate the Playtesters API into a Unity login screen using a simple access key workflow.